Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Introduction

 \section{Introduction}

-The problem of stability of the Kerr family in the context of the Einstein vacuum equations occupies a center stage in mathematical General Relativity, see \cite{stabilitySchwarzschild}--\cite{TeukolskyDHR} for recent developments and the introductions to \cite{DHR} and \cite{stabilitySchwarzschild} for the formulation of the problem and discussions of the main difficulties.
+The problem of stability of the Kerr family in the context of the Einstein vacuum equations occupies a center stage in mathematical General Relativity, see for example the introductions of \cite{DHR} and \cite{stabilitySchwarzschild} for the formulation of the problem and discussions of the main difficulties.

-An essential step in the program of settling the stability of Kerr conjecture is to understand the behavior of solutions to the so called \textit{Teukolsky equations}.
+An essential step in the program of settling the stability of Kerr conjecture is to understand the behavior of solutions to the so-called \textit{Teukolsky equations}.
 These are wave equations verified by the extreme null components of the curvature tensor which decouple, to second order, from all other curvature components.

 In linear theory, the Teukolsky equation, combined with cleverly chosen gauge conditions, allows one to prove the weakest version of stability, i.e the lack of exponentially growing modes for all curvature components.
-Extensive literature by the physics community covers these results (see for example\cite{Chandra}, \cite{Chandra-RN}, \cite{Chandra-RN2} and \cite{Bicak}).
-This weak version of stability is however far from sufficient to prove boundedness and decay of the solution; one needs instead to derive sufficiently strong decay estimates to hope to apply them in the nonlinear framework.
+Extensive literature by the physics community covers these results (see \cite{Teukolsky}, \cite{Bardeen}, \cite{Chandra}, \cite{Whiting}).
+This weak version of stability is however not sufficient to prove boundedness and decay of the solution to the Teukolsky equation; one needs instead to derive sufficiently strong decay estimates to hope to apply them in the nonlinear framework.

 The first important breakthrough in this direction was made by \cite{DHR} in the context of the linear stability of the Schwarzschild metric.
 In their work, Dafermos, Holzegel and Rodnianski derive the first quantitative decay estimates for the Teukolsky equations in Schwarzschild and use them to prove the first quantitative stability result of the full linearized gravitational system around a fixed Schwarzschild solution.
-Different results and proofs of the linear stability of the Schwarzschild spacetime have followed, using the original Regge-Wheeler approach of metric perturbations (see \cite{mu-tao}), and using wave gauge (see \cite{pei-ken}, \cite{Johnson1}, \cite{Johnson2}).
-The nonlinear stability of the Schwarzschild metric, for restricted polarized perturbations, was recently announced in \cite{stabilitySchwarzschild}.
+Different results and proofs of the linear stability of the Schwarzschild spacetime have followed, using the original Regge--Wheeler approach of metric perturbations (see \cite{mu-tao}), and using wave gauge (see \cite{pei-ken}, \cite{pei-ken-2}) and generalized wave gauge (see \cite{Johnson1}, \cite{Johnson2}).
+The nonlinear stability of the Schwarzschild metric, for restricted polarized perturbations, was recently proved in \cite{stabilitySchwarzschild}.